cloudevents/spec/discovery/primer.md

 is needed to help properly route the message to the next hop in the event's journey to its final recipient.

-With that specification reaching verson 1.0 status, the project members then considered what additional pain-points might need to be addressed in this space.
+With that specification reaching version 1.0 status, the project members then considered what additional pain-points might need to be addressed in this space.
 And, it seemed only natural that once there was some standardization around the format of the events, that the group's attention should be to help